-Students can submit one application per academic year in the ROEU program.
+Undergraduate students can submit one application per academic year in the ROEU program.
 Faculty may supervise up to two Engineering ROEU students per academic year.
-Renewal or new proposal requests from 2017-18 ROEU awardees must be accompanied by a progress or final report on project accomplishments to-date, including a list of public presentations at College and University research events.
+Renewal or new proposal requests from 2019-19 ROEU awardees must be accompanied by a progress or final report on project accomplishments to-date, including a list of public presentations at College and University research events.

 Application Evaluation and Scoring

 Applications will be evaluated and scored by the College of Engineering's Research Advisory Committee.
 They will be scored according to the following rubric:

 - Research Problem Statement - 10%

 - Faculty Sponsor's Responsibilities and Mentoring Plan - 10%

 - Project Timeline and Project Management Timeline - 5%

 Student Eligibility Requirements

 - All applicants must be enrolled and in good academic standing (GPA >3.0) in a College of Engineering major.